snake8/NeuralNetworkPython/README.md

 # NeuralNetworkPython
-3 layer neural network.
+3 layer CNN neural network.
 For testing using mnist dataset